DoctorBearPhD/MOKI/README.md

 # MOKI
-Mobile OKI calculator inspired by TOOLASSISTED.
+Mobile OKI calculator inspired by <a href="https://www.github.com/toolassisted">TOOLASSISTED</a>.

 Frame data from TOOLASSISTED